Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 If you will create the Service Principal yourself, it is recommended to have either [Azure CLI](https://learn.microsoft.com/cli/azure/service-page/azure%20cli?view=azure-cli-latest) installed on your machine or have access to it through the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/).

+> **Note!** Azure Mission-Critical reference implementation uses functionalities that are general available (GA).
+However, at the moment the deployment requires Azure AD workload identity for AKS which is only available in preview.
+Make sure that the feature is registered on your subscription and Resource Provider following [this documentation](https://learn.microsoft.com/azure/aks/workload-identity-deploy-cluster#register-the-enableworkloadidentitypreview-feature-flag).

 ## Overview

 The process to deploy Azure Mission-Critical is comprised of the following steps: